alongreyber/myvim/README.md

 `af` - Select function (in visual mode)
 `ac` - Select class (in visual mode)
 `<space>o` - List all symbols in current document

+`:Ggrep` - Search through all files in repo that are not gitignored `]q` - Next match in Ggrep serach
+`[q` - Previous match in Ggrep search